jackkibble/plotify/README.md

 ## Setup
 1. Create a private fork of this repo
+1. Fill in your name at the top of this readme
 1. Install the required Python packages listed in `requirements.txt`
 1. Build the JavaScript
     - Enter `plotify/static`